DevasenaInupakutika/2014-07-10-Nottingham/R/Data_Analysis_R.md

 ![plot of chunk Data Analysis Box plot](figures/Rplot02.png)

-We can produce of matrix of scatter plots using `pairs()` function as below:
+We can produce a matrix of scatter plots using `pairs()` function as below:

 ```{r}
 pairs(dat[,c(2,5,6)])